Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - *Tip*: Smooth the borders by using the smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd wrinkles (unless that’s something you are looking for!).

 - <b class="paintable maps">Soft Constraints</b>: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the closest point on the reference mesh at initialization.
+Painting these constraint weights would allow the deformer to create a wrinkle effect when combined with hard and slide weights.
 An intermediate value of 0.5 on the whole geometry is recommended.

     - *Tip*: Flood the geometry with a very low value 0.1 - 0.2.